 The procedure is done on an out-patient basis, and although the procedure itself takes 15-30 minutes, you should plan on being at the surgery center between 1-2 hours.
 This allows for pre-op admission and post-op observation to ensure there are no problems prior to you going home.

 Can I eat and drink?

 You may have a light early breakfast on the day of the procedure.
-After the procedure you will be offered a drink and a snack.
+Upon completion of the procedure, we will offer you a drink and a snack.

 Can I take my usual medications?

 You may take your regular medications in the morning and bring your medications with you.
-Patients taking blood thinners will be given individual information.
+Individualized information will be provided to patients who are taking blood thinners.

 Can I drive home?

 Unless you have sedation, if you were able to drive yourself to the surgery center you should be able to drive yourself home at your discretion.
-If you have had any kind of sedation, you are required to have a driver.
+Having a driver is a requirement if you have undergone any form of sedation.

 What can go wrong?